JvanKatwijk/qt-dab/README.md

 to create such a file.

-In order to find the parameters out, you just have to check the first 5000 bytes and display the xml output it in a console:
+In order to find the parameters out, you just have to check the first 5000 bytes and display the xml output in a console:

 	head -c 5000 foo.xml